burkh4rt/Unsupervised-Trajectory-Clustering-Starter/README.md

 Optimization completes after a fixed (large) number of steps or when no data instances change their cluster assignment at a given iteration.

-The approach (in [framework](./framework)) uses mixtures the above modeling formulation for training and inference.
-A Bayesian version of this approach was pioneered by Chiappa and Barber[^1].
-The EM approach we take with hard cluster assignment allows us to extend the above model to to nonlinear specifications (see [framework_extended](./framework_extended)), with the tradeoff that certain types of model marginalisation are currently unsupported.

 #### To run the code

 All model training and predictions are done in Python.
 We provide a